Janisroz/Fit-Check/README.md

 - [How to use JSON in Python](https://www.youtube.com/watch?v=-51jxlQaxyA&ab_channel=TechWithTim) video was used to understand how to use the workouts.json file

-- [The CDC](https://www.cdc.gov/healthyweight/assessing/index.html) website was used to get the calculationa and information about BMI
+- [The CDC](https://www.cdc.gov/healthyweight/assessing/index.html) website was used to get the calculations and information about BMI

 - [Web MD](https://www.webmd.com/diet/calories-chart) was used to get a chart of the required calories